TGiacinto/data-encryption/README.md

    </dependency>
 ```

-Soon it will be released on maven repository
+Data encryption library will be released soon on maven repository.

 #### Authors